Surprise: Everyone has some belly fat, even people who have flat abs.

 It's that deeper fat -- called "visceral" fat -- that may be the bigger problem, even for thin people.

-The Truth About Belly Fat
+Deep Belly Fat

 Thin People Have It, Too

-But even if you're thin, you can still have too much visceral fat.
+Even if you're thin, you can still have too much visceral fat.

-So the message is get active, no matter what size you are.
+The key is to be active, no matter what size you are.

 4 Steps for Beating Belly Fat